henriquemiranda/phononwebsite/README.md

     BAND_LABELS = Gamma M K
     BAND = (x1,y1,z1) (x2,y2,z2) (x3,y3,z3)

-This only works with the newer version of phonopy as new tags were added to 'band.yaml' to have information about the atomic positions and the supercell.
+This only works with the newer versions of phonopy as new tags were added to 'band.yaml' to have information about the atomic positions and the supercell.

 Abinit
 ------
-To read a phonon dispersion form `Abinit` we provide some python scripts to convert the data to a `.json` format.
+To read a phonon dispersion from `Abinit` you need python scripts to convert the phonon dispersion data to the internal `.json` format used by the website.

-To do so you can use [abipy](https://github.com/abinit/abipy).
+The recommended way to do so is to use [abipy](https://github.com/abinit/abipy).
-This is the recommended way to represent phonon dispersions calculated with `Abinit`.
 Once you have generated a `DDB` file, you can create a JSON file with:

     $ abiopen.py mp-149_DDB